kubestellar/kubestellar/docs/content/direct/authorization.md

     open-cluster-management.io/aggregate-to-work: "true"  # This label enables auto-aggregation
 rules:
 - apiGroups: ["example.my.group"]  # Replace with your actual API group
-  resources: ["widgets"]           # Replace with your custom resource types
+  resources: ["widgets"]           # Replace with your custom resources
   verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]  # Include needed verbs
 ```

-Refer to OCM’s docs for details on both methods: https://open-cluster-management.io/docs/concepts/work-distribution/manifestwork/#permission-setting-for-work-agent
+Refer to OCM's docs for details on both methods: [Permission setting for work agent](https://open-cluster-management.io/docs/concepts/work-distribution/manifestwork/#permission-setting-for-work-agent)

 ## Concrete example: Out-of-tree CRDs

-Our Example Scenarios show how to grant the agent the additional rights needed to manipulate an out-of-tree CRD (AppWrapper).
+Scenario 2 shows how to grant the agent the additional rights needed to manipulate an out-of-tree CRD (AppWrapper).
 See [Scenario 2](./example-scenarios.md#scenario-2---out-of-tree-workload) in the Example Scenarios.

 ## Why KubeStellar does not auto-grant